pluralsight/guides/published/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 ```csv
 1, Hello, world!
 ```
-In the above example, our first column is 1 and the second is `Hello, world!`, however, a CSV reader would divide the row into 3 columns 1, Hello and world!.
+In the above example, our first column is 1 and the second is `Hello, world!`, however, a CSV reader would divide the row into 3 columns `1`, `Hello` and ` world!`.

 To solve this issue we must use quotation marks:
 ```csv